Mental Health Association in Fulton & Montgomery Counties

 Compeer & Family Support Programs | Employment Training Program

-Representative Payee Services | Single Point of Accountability (SPOA) for Children's Services | LGBT Resource Center | Peer Residential Services
+Representative Payee Services | Single Point of Accountability (SPOA) for Children's Services | Peer Residential Services | Veterans Peer to Peer | Youth Group Services

 The Mental Health Association in Fulton & Montgomery Counties is dedicated to being a progressive, collaborative organization that promotes wellness and recovery from mental illness and chemical dependency across the life span through high quality, effective programs, services, and education.